declanmalone/gnetraid/README.md

 * can be set up to be more space-efficient than RAID
 * can be set up to have better redundancy than RAID
 * even importance attached to all shares (no key points of failure)
-* lends itself well to distributed creation of shares (especially if combined with multicast)
+* lends itself well to distributed creation and storage of shares (especially if combined with multicast)
 * very good for archival data
 * easy to analyse space and reliability metrics
 * extra redundancy easy to add later (requires reconstruction step or an existing replica)